 Associate Degree in Nursing

-At St. Paul’s School of Nursing, we specialize in making those dreams a reality.
-We offer quality nursing programs so you can earn your Associate in Science (A.S.)
+At St. Paul’s School of Nursing, we can help you make your dreams become a reality.
+Our comprehensive nursing curriculum is designed so you can earn your Associate in Science (A.S.)
 Degree in Nursing in as little as two years.
 Program graduates are prepared and eligible to take the NCLEX exam.
 NCLEX is the final step required to obtain your license as a Registered Nurse (RN).
-Once you earn your RN licensure, you will be eligible for a wide variety of entry-level nursing positions.
+Once you earn your RN licensure, you will be qualified for a wide variety of entry-level nursing positions.